OPENING

 Sunday, August 20 FREE DAY anywhere Bali

-6pm Evening: FIRE Ceremony and wood-fired pizzas Kasa Kaneyasa
+Ceremony and wood-fired pizzas Kasa Kaneyasa

-Enjoy a stimulating, cleansing Puja (Hindu fire-ceremony) at the home of director, Hillary Kane.
+Enjoy a stimulating, cleansing “Puja” (Hindu fire-ceremony) at the home of director, Hillary Kane.
 Followed by a fitting evening of stoking the wood-fired pizza-oven.
 Pizza-making participation required!

 _________________________________________________________________________